yahoohung/react-zustand-form/README.md

     <Provider>
       <form
         onSubmit={handleSubmit((values) => {
-          // values are read from DOM at submit time (uncontrolled) alert(JSON.stringify(values, null, 2));
+          // Values are read from the DOM when the form is submitted (uncontrolled) alert(JSON.stringify(values, null, 2));
         })}
       >